Asmaa-Refat/Video-Downloader/README.md

 # video-downloader
-- A Python Script that takes the URL of a video you want to download, and then opts you for the directory to save the video in and then downloads the video to your device.
+- A Python Script that takes the URL of a video you want to download, and then prompts you to choose the quality of the video, then choose the directory to save the video in, and it downloads the video directly to your device in the chosed path.